Sequentia cyclica

-Sequentia cyclica super "Dies irae" ex Missa pro defunctis, commonly known as Sequentia cyclica, is a piano composition by Kaikhosru Shapurji Sorabji.
-Written between 1948 and 1949, it is a set of 27 variations on the medieval sequence Dies irae and is widely considered one of Sorabji's greatest works.
+Sequentia cyclica super "Dies irae" ex Missa pro defunctis (Ecclesiastical Latin: Cyclical Sequence on 'The Day of Wrath' from the Mass for the Dead), commonly known as Sequentia cyclica (Cyclical Sequence), is a piano composition by Kaikhosru Shapurji Sorabji.
+Written between 1948 and 1949, it is a set of twenty-seven variations on the medieval sequence Dies irae and is widely considered one of Sorabji's greatest works.
 With a duration of about eight hours, it is one of the longest piano pieces of all time.

 History

 Background and composition

 The Gregorian chant Dies irae, the text of which has traditionally been attributed to Thomas of Celano, a 13th-century Italian friar, attracted Sorabji throughout his life.
 It was used in ten of his works, including two variation sets.
 The first of these, Variazioni e fuga triplice sopra "Dies irae" per pianoforte (1923–26), is a work Sorabji became dissatisfied with, writing in a 1930 letter to Erik Chisholm, "I shall probably indeed I am seriously thinking of destroying Dies Irae—I have been looking on it with a sour cold eye and I don't think really, it pleases me any more ... and write an entirely new work thereon later."

 It has usually been accepted that Sorabji began work on Sequentia cyclica in 1948, although Marc-André Roberge's catalogue of Sorabji's works states it was started before January 1948.
 The work was completed on 27 April 1949.
 In a letter written shortly after, Sorabji told Chisholm that he finished it during his third attack of malaria.